 When I discovered blondies, I was curious about this concept.
 What does a chewy cake have to do with hair?
 Well, nothing at all!
 I rapidly realized that it is a "lighter" version of brownies: same shape, same texture, most probably same amount of calories, but different taste and lighter color.
-I prefer blondies to brownies because of their moist buttery almost caramel-like taste.
-Plus, it can be customized with chocolate, nuts, fruits or alcohol.
+I prefer blondies over brownies for their moist buttery almost caramel-like taste.
+Plus, it can be customized with chocolate, nuts, fruits or candies/sprinkles.

 The base recipe is from the blog Smitten Kitchen and I customized it with a combination of white chocolate/macademia nuts.